ncmreynolds/retroTerm/readme.md

 # retroTerm

-retroTerm is an Arduino library for creating user interfaces in a terminal emulator for a microcontroller.
+retroTerm is an Arduino library for creating user interfaces in a terminal emulator with a microcontroller.

 Now that many microcontrollers have Bluetooth or Wi-Fi it might seem superfluous but there are also many that do not and occasions when you want to configure or interact with them without having a network available.

-retroTerm allows you to create clickable 'buttons', 'checkboxes', 'option lists' and so on plus also simple line editing of text.
+retroTerm allows you to create clickable 'buttons', 'checkboxes', 'list boxes' and so on and simple line editing of text.

 ## Table of Contents